Even in the 5G era, Wi-Fi will matter — but it needs to get faster

 From my perspective, it’s telling that Intel was so recently working on an 802.11ad chip that could have been used in 2020 iPhones — given that 802.11ax is just around the corner, Apple could have easily passed on 802.11ad long ago, but didn’t for some reason.
 And it’s equally revealing that something about the 802.11ad technology turned out to be a major problem; 60GHz antenna engineering challenges may wind up killing the concept in favor of 802.11ax.

-Whichever standard prevails, the overall message remains the same: get ready for a new Wi-Fi router — or several — in your house.
+Whichever standard prevails, the overall message remains the same: Get ready for a new Wi-Fi router — or several — in your house.
 Even if your next portable device puts 5G speeds in your pocket, you’re going to want to enjoy similar speeds in your home, too.